 People who enter into Timeshare agreements often find it difficult to keep up with the mounting maintenance fees and simply cannot afford it any longer.
 They may also find that the Timeshare no longer suits their needs and simply want to end the contract.
-Unfortunately, there are too many individuals looking to take advantage of their desperation and devise schemes in which to scam timeshare owners out of even more money.
+Sadly, there are too many individuals looking to take advantage of their desperation and devise schemes in which to scam timeshare owners out of even more money.

 Many fraudsters use the timeshare marketplace because they know a good number of buyers have already been mis-led.
-After struggling to unsuccessfully negotiate an exit from their contracts through the resorts, many owners assume they are left with little option but to sell their timeshare.
+After struggling to ineffectively negotiate an exit from their contracts through the resorts, many owners assume they are left with little option but to sell their timeshare.
 Unfortunately, there is little to no resale value to timeshare, but there are hundreds of timeshare resale scams.

 One such re-sale scam, masterminded by serial scammer Daniel Boyer, netted him and his 20 co-conspirators over $3 Million.
 The scheme targeted and defrauded thousands of timeshare owners from all over the United States.
-Boyer stole private and confidential data of thousands of timeshare owners, many of whom were elderly and vulnerable, and persuaded unhappy owners to sell their timeshares.
+Boyer stole private and confidential data of thousands of timeshare owners, many of whom were elderly and vulnerable, and convinced unhappy owners to sell their timeshares.

 Boyer has been sentenced to five years in prison and ordered to pay back $3.37 million in damages.
 The Notorious Florida Based scammer was sentenced to 63 months in Federal prison, for defrauding more than 1,000 victims, many of whom were elderly, out of over $3.3 million.